QUALITY DECLARATION - SUMMARY

 For information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-For further information about these and related statistics, contact the National Information and Referral Service on 1300 135 070 or Paul Schollum on Perth (08) 9360 5933.
-Note that detailed data can be subject to high RSEs.
+For further information about these or related statistics, contact the National Information and Referral Service.